generalsoftwareinc/DeribitServiceClient/README.md

 &nbsp;

-Besides that, the team gave each of the effort tags a corresponding amount of hours.
+Besides, the team gave each of the effort tags a corresponding amount of hours.

 &nbsp;